Staking and Un-staking Mechanisms

 Request Routing

-In order for the user to receive Gas Tokens from the protocol, the Vault must make requests to each of the Nomination Pools, who in turn make requests to the Validators, to "unbond" (unstake) Gas Tokens from network staking.
+In order for the user to receive MON from the protocol, the Vault must make requests to each of the Validators, who in turn make requests to the Validators, to "unbond" (unstake) MON from network staking.
 These requests are enforced by the network and by the protocol, but they don't happen immediately.

 Last updated